umee-network/docs/docs/users/staking-umee/staking-umee.md

 ## To Stake UMEE Tokens:

-#### Sign into your Keplr wallet and select the Umee network from the dropdown list.
+#### 1) Sign into your Keplr wallet and select the Umee network from the dropdown list.

 ![](/bg/stake-umee-1.png)

-#### Select "Stake" at the bottom of the Keplr wallet browser extension.
+#### 2) Select "Stake" at the bottom of the Keplr wallet browser extension.

 ![](/bg/stake-umee-2.png)

-#### You will now see a list of all of the active Umee validators.
+#### *You will now see a list of all of the active Umee validators.*

 > [Learn more about the criteria for selecting a validator here](/users/staking-umee/selecting-validator).

-#### The "[Voting Power](/users/staking-umee/selecting-validator)" column represents the total amount of tokens staked with a validator.
+#### *The "[Voting Power](/users/staking-umee/selecting-validator)" column represents the total amount of tokens staked with a validator.*

 ![It is recommended that community members choose validators with LOWER voting power to help keep the Umee network decentralized and secure.](/bg/stake-umee-3.png)

-#### The "[Commission](/users/staking-umee/selecting-validator)" column represents the percentage of staking rewards a validator retains for their services.
+#### *The "[Commission](/users/staking-umee/selecting-validator)" column represents the percentage of staking rewards a validator retains for their services.*

 ![Validators earn a commission on total staking rewards accrued, NOT the total amount of tokens staked with them.](/bg/stake-umee-4.png)

-#### After finding a validator that interests you, select “Manage” in the right hand column.
+#### 3) After finding a validator that interests you, select “Manage” in the right hand column.
 You will now see the validator's bio, where validators often share additional details community members may find helpful.

 ![](/bg/stake-umee-5.png)

-#### When you have made a decision, select the "Delegate" button.
+#### 4) When you have made a decision, select the "Delegate" button.

 ![](/bg/stake-umee-6.png)

-#### Input the amount of Umee tokens you’d like to delegate to the validator.
+#### 5) Input the amount of Umee tokens you’d like to delegate to the validator.

 > DO NOT stake 100% of your UMEE tokens!
 You will need a small balance to pay for transaction fees on the Umee blockchain.

 ![](/bg/stake-umee-7.png)

-#### Select “Delegate” and confirm the transaction in your wallet.
+#### 6) Select “Delegate” and confirm the transaction in your wallet.

 ![](/bg/stake-umee-8.png)